byrichardpowell/page-performance-monitor/README.md

 Performance is reported with a sessionId so you should be able to track the same session to multiple page loads.

 To store this data you will need to implement your own backend.
-This would be an API endpoint which accepts post requests and parses the data in the following format.
+This would be an API endpoint which accepts post requests and passes the data in the following format.

-encoded:
+Encoded:

 ````
 http://yourendpoint.com/?sessionId=55967c62-0b6a-4aaf-adb6-c8cf1bd7b34e&events={%22unit%22:%22ms%22,%22tag%22:%22load%22,%22x%22:1472464023528,%22y%22:{%22unloadEnd%22:16,%22redirectEnd%22:0,%22requestStart%22:9,%22responseEnd%22:16,%22domLoading%22:23,%22domInteractive%22:242,%22domContentLoadedEnd%22:243,%22domComplete%22:270,%22loadEnd%22:274}}
 ````

-decoded:
+Decoded:

 ````
 http://yourendpoint.com/?sessionId=55967c62-0b6a-4aaf-adb6-c8cf1bd7b34e&events={"unit":"ms","tag":"load","x":1472464023528,"y":{"unloadEnd":16,"redirectEnd":0,"requestStart":9,"responseEnd":16,"domLoading":23,"domInteractive":242,"domContentLoadedEnd":243,"domComplete":270,"loadEnd":274}}